ENG 111, Fall 2017

 The course will be conducted in workshop fashion, requiring individual work at the computers, small group discussion and exercises, peer evaluation, and group or student/instructor conferences.
 There will be a few sessions which are predominantly lecture and discussion, but there will be a good deal of in-class writing and a number of Internet-based projects, so you should expect to and be prepared to work in class at every scheduled meeting.

 Tardiness: It is important to be at class at the start so that you know what activities we will work on during class and so that you do not disrupt your colleagues by having to get caught up.
-If life intervenes, and you are going to be late, let me know or let one of your colleagues know so that the day's lesson and activities won't be badly interrupted.
+If life intervenes, and you are going to be late, contact me via the Remind app so that the day's lesson and activities won't be badly interrupted.
 Repeated tardiness is not excusable; that's simply poor planning on your part, or it is life telling you that you are toooo busy to be a college student right now.
 Chronic tardiness will result in withdrawal from the class.

 Grading and Assignments

 First, keep electronic and/or paper copy of all handouts and assignments that you receive or do this semester.
 That way, if there is any question of policy or of accuracy in recording a grade, you have copies of everything of importance.
 All graded work will be typed.
 In order to receive full credit, all work will be submitted on time (by the posted or stated deadline).
-You will be given an NQA, "No Questions Asked," coupon which will allow you to submit one assignment, and one assignment only, after its due date.
-No other late submissions will be accepted.
 Essays will total 6 points posible, the webfolio of revisioins will total 10 points, and various assignments of lesser magnitude (quizzes, critical thinking journals, tutorials, etc.) will total 2 points possible.
 The total points for the semester will be around 70.

 You are required to have ALL of your work with you at all times that the class meets.
 This is easily accomplished by using your two paper folders for handouts and printouts, and by storing all of your drafts and projects on your portable storage media and "in the cloud" through use of Google apps, DropBox, or another universally accessible mode of storage which you may prefer.
-"I finished it, but I forgot to bring it" is a completely unacceptable excuse which will result in a grade of 0 for any project or paper which is due, or it will require redemption of the No Questions Asked Coupon (one time and one time only).
+"I finished it, but I forgot to bring it" is a completely unacceptable excuse.
+Nonetheless, I will accept late work but no more than three times, with a deduction of one letter grade up to a week late, two letter grades up to two weeks late, but I won't accept work more than two weeks late.
+I cannot accept late work after week 13 of the semester.
+Period.

 We will use the Internet for our readings and research/analysis projects.
 All of the graded assignments will be worked on the computer and the papers will be submitted first as hard copy, then revised and edited to include in your web folio.
 You will publish your class papers on the Internet by developing an electronic portfolio as one of the major projects for the semester.
-We will use the Wix webpage builder application for these "webfolios."
-Likewise, off-campus access to the Internet will be convenient but not mandatory, as you will have access through the TLC (Technology Learning Center) in the back of the library.
+We will use the Google Sites webpage builder application for these "webfolios."
+Likewise, off-campus access to the Internet will be convenient but not mandatory, as you will have access on campus in the classrom, the library and the Tutor Zone tutoring center

-Final Grades: Graded projects will range from a minimum of 1 point to a maximum of 6 points, and the points accumulate.
-The final project will be a revision of your major assignments for inclusion in your electronic webfolio.
+Final Grades: The final project will be a revision of your major assignments for inclusion in your electronic webfolio.

 Course Rules for Success